Mortgage Fees Explained

 Early repayment charges are usually charged as a percentage of the loan.
 So, if you have a £100,000 mortgage with a 4% early repayment charge you’d pay £4,000.

-You may also face an early repayment charges if you overpay your mortgage.
+You may also face an early repayment charge if you overpay your mortgage.
 Most mortgages let you overpay a certain amount on your mortgage each year.
 This is often 10%, however it could be less – or more.
 If you overpay by more than the threshold you could face an ERC.
 So check your paperwork before making overpayments.

 Mortgage exit fee